Recycling - info re Packaging and Postage

 - then cut/tear the post pack into smaller pieces, and

-- place in your compost bin as “brown” materials
+- place in your home compost bin as “brown” materials

 Then the post pack will completely break down within 90-120 days in a home compostable environment - sometimes even sooner!
 And the worms in your compost will love them!

-Hero bubble wrap post packs do take longer to degrade because they are 2 layers thick.
+Hero bubble wrap post packs (and bubble wrapping): this does take longer to degrade because it is 2 layers thick.
 But this can be overcome by tearing out the ‘bubble wrap’ internal layer and then proceeding, as the above instructions, with the separated layers.

 Hero post packs will still break down in landfill if you put them in the Council rubbish bin.
-But unfortunately, due to the nature of the landfill process, this adds to methane production.
+But unfortunately, due to the nature of the landfill process, this will still add to methane production.